BugSplat-Git/my-qt-crasher/README.md

 # myQtCrasher

 This sample demonstrates cross-platform crash reporting with BugSplat, Crashpad and Qt.
-This sample comes with prebuilt versions of Crashpad for Windows and MacOS.
+MyQtCrasher includes prebuilt versions of Crashpad for Windows and MacOS.
 Additionally, this sample demonstrates how to use the Breakpad tools dump_syms and sym_upload to create and upload .sym files automatically as part of your Qt build.

 ## Steps
 1. Download and install [Qt Creator](https://www.qt.io/download)